max-van-leeuwen/SnapLensStudio-CodeSnippets/LSQuickScripts/README.md

 -

-global.circularDistance(a [Number], b [Number], mod [Number]) : Number
+circularDistance(a [Number], b [Number], mod [Number]) : Number
-	Returns the closest distance from a to b if the number line of length mod is a circle.
-For example: if the mod is 1, the distance between 0.9 and 0.1 is 0.2.
+	Returns the closest distance from a to b if the number line is a circle with radius 'mod'.
+For example: if mod is 1, the distance between 0.9 and 0.1 would be 0.2.

 -

-global.mod(a [Number], b [Number]) : Number
+mod(a [Number], b [Number]) : Number
-	Modulo (%), but keeps negative numbers into account.
+	Modulo, like the % operator, but this respects negative numbers.
 	For example, mod(-1, 3) returns 2.
-Whereas -1%3 returns -1.
+Whereas -1%3 would return -1.

 -

-global.measureWorldPos(screenPos [vec2], region [Component.ScreenTransform], cam [Component.Camera], dist [Number]) : vec3
+measureWorldPos(screenPos [vec2], screenTrf [Component.ScreenTransform], cam [Component.Camera], dist [Number]) : vec3
 	Returns the world position of a [-1 - 1] screen space coordinate, within a screen transform component, at a distance from the camera.
 	Useful, for example, to measure out where to place a 3D model in the Safe Region, so it won't overlap with Snapchat's UI.